Barry Callebaut: Ruby Chocolate

-In September 2017, the Swiss company launched a new type of chocolate, Ruby, named for its reddish pink color.
-The pink hue is not created by adding artificial colouring or through chemical manipulation, but is the result of the color of the cocoa beans used to produce the chocolate, Ruby cocoa beans, cultivated in countries with specific climatic conditions, like Ecuador, Brazil and the Ivory Coast, and processed naturally by Barry Callebaut.
-Barry Callebaut presented what it calls "the fourth type of chocolate" at a private event held for industry experts in Shanghai, since the company sees China as a privileged market for its business.
+In September 2017, the Swiss company launched a new type of chocolate, Ruby, named after its reddish pink colour.
+The pink hue is due to the colour of the cocoa beans used to produce the chocolate, Ruby cocoa beans, cultivated in countries with specific climatic conditions, like Ecuador, Brazil and the Ivory Coast, and processed by Barry Callebaut.

 In January 2018, Nestlé Japan Ltd. launched a Ruby chocolate-based Ruby Sublime Kit Kat in Japan, becoming the first global brand to use the pink chocolate formula developed by Barry Callebaut.
-The product was also launched in April of the same year in the UK, the first Western nation to test the pink Kit Kat created using Barry Callebaut's Ruby cocoa beans on a commercial scale.
+The product was also launched in April of the same year in the UK.

+Governance

+From October 2015 to September 2021, Antoine de Saint-Affrique was CEO of the company, after which Peter Boone took over the position.
+After Peter Feld replaced him in April 2023, the Group Executive Board was reduced to five people in September of the same year.
+On 1 January 2023, Jo Thys replaced COO Olivier Delaunay.